EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 ---

-## Where Open OnDemand stores your information - your `ondemand` directory
+## Your Open OnDemand VM home directory and back-ends

-Within your home directory on the Open OnDemand VM, Open OnDemand creates an `ondemand` directory.
-This is where Open OnDemand stores information about your current session and previous sessions.

-Every time a job is created by an app, Open OnDemand creates the job files the app needs for it to run, and log files when it is running, within a job-specific **job context directory** in an app-specific directory.

 For most back-ends, your home directory is common to both the Open OnDemand VM and the back-ends so your directories and files on the Open OnDemand VM, and changes to these, are reflected on the back-ends and vice-versa.

-However, you may have access to back-ends where your home directory is not common to both the Open OnDemand VM and the back-end i.e., you have unsynched, separate, home directories on each VM.
+You may have access to back-ends where your home directory is not common to both the Open OnDemand VM and the back-end i.e., you have unsynched, separate, home directories on each VM.
 Currently, the back-ends where home directories are not common to both the Open OnDemand VM and the back-ends are as follows:

 * Superdome Flex, shs-sdf01.nsh.loc.

-To use such back-ends, you need to do some set up to allow Open OnDemand to automatically copy job files from within your `ondemand` directory to your chosen back-end when you submit a job.
-For future reference, how to do this is describe4d in [Enable automated copy of job files to a back-end](jobs.md#enable-automated-copy-of-job-files-to-a-back-end).
+To use such back-ends, you need to do some set up to allow Open OnDemand to automatically copy job files from the Open OnDemand VM to your chosen back-end when you submit a job.
+For future reference, how to do this is described in [Enable automated copy of job files to a back-end](jobs.md#enable-automated-copy-of-job-files-to-a-back-end).

+Your project data files, in a project-specific directory under `/safe_data`, are **not** available on the Open OnDemand VM.

 ---